vmware-tanzu/velero/site/content/docs/main/restic.md

 In this approach, Velero will back up all pod volumes using restic with the exception of:

-- Volumes mounting the default service account token
+- Volumes mounting the default service account token, kubernetes secrets, and config maps
 - Hostpath volumes

 It is possible to exclude volumes from being backed up using the `backup.velero.io/backup-volumes-excludes` annotation on the pod.